-Christiaan is Treasurer of the Golog Support Foundation.
+Christiaan is Treasurer of the Golog Support Luxembourg.
 Originally from the Netherlands, he has been living in Luxembourg since 2006, and met Lama Jigmé the same year.
-Inspired by the teachings of Lama Jigmé and having previously traveled to the Tibetan region, Christian decided to actively participate in building the Luxembourg GSF branch.
+Inspired by the teachings of Lama Jigmé and having previously traveled to the Tibetan region, Christian decided to actively participate in building the Golog Support in Luxembourg.
 He holds a Masters in Economics with focus on development, and works in the fund industry.

 Originally from Brussels, Patrick is settled in Luxembourg since 2002 where he lives with his wife and children.
 He is interested in cultural diversity which he finds very rewarding and, inspired by Gandhi’s quote that “we must be the changes we want to see in the world“, Patrick has decided to put his skills, including lawyering ones, at the service of the association by becoming the Secretary.
 Patrick is confident that, with the ongoing work of the dedicated team and the willingness of everyone, this project can only be a success.